-It is important that you make your investment choice based on your personal circumstances as your DC investments will form your benefit from the CNPP.
+It is important that you make your investment choice based on your personal circumstances.

-However, as an example of the thought processes that might assist you in making the appropriate choices, we include two examples of how imaginary members, Jo and Fred, might go about making their investment choices.
+However, as an example of the thought processes that might assist you in making the appropriate choices, we include two examples of how imaginary members, Joe and Fred, might go about making their investment choices.